 Joplin: Best open-source option

-Joplin is one of my favorite OneNote alternatives for Mac, especially if you like open-source software and want full control over your data.
+Joplin is one of my favorite OneNote alternative for Mac, especially if you like open-source software and want full control over your data.
 It's free to use and works on all major platforms, so you can keep your notes with you anywhere.
 I recommend it to anyone who wants a powerful, flexible tool that also puts privacy first.

 You can sync your notes through Joplin Cloud, Dropbox, OneDrive, or even your own self-hosted server.
 There's a handy web clipper that lets you save web pages and articles straight into your notebooks.